Skip to product information

 Show features not included in the price

-The other features that are not included on the Blue liveaboard.
+The other features that are either not included in the price or not available at all on the Blue liveaboard.
 If you want to find all liveaboards with this feature, click a feature to open a new window with a collection of dive liveaboards that have this feature:

 • Not included Snorkel equipment